fabricedesre/gonkhal-rs/readme.md

 ## Usage

 In order to build, you need to set two environment variables:
-- GONK_HOME : the path of your Gonk source directory.
+- GONK_DIR : the path of your Gonk source directory.
-- GONK_DEVICE: the codename of your device (eg. aries for a z3c).
+- GONK_PRODUCT_NAME: the codename of your device (eg. aries for a z3c).

 Then run `build.sh` to build the library, or pass `--example vibrator` to build the vibrator example.